ellie326/332project/README.md

 ### Progress in the week
 + [internal sorting 수정](https://github.com/ellie326/332project/blob/main/report/distributed%20sorting_edited%20version.pdf) \
-decide which communication method to use -> decided to use "gRPC" \
+- decide which communication method to use -> decided to use "gRPC"
-basic communication part done \
+- basic communication part done
-sampling and partitioning on master machine done \
+- sampling and partitioning on master machine done
-documentation on misunderstanding and feedbacks from the progress presentation session
+- documentation on misunderstanding and feedbacks from the progress presentation session

 ### Goal of the next week
-Debug on internal sorting and shuffling \
+- Debug on internal sorting and shuffling
-make test cases
+- Make test cases

 ### Individual goal
 JaeWan: make test cases & be ready to combine worker sorting algorithm with communication